-Dr Roberto Martinez-Maldonado is a postdoctoral research associate at the Connected Intelligence Centre (CIC) at the University of Technology, Sydney (UTS), Australia, working with Prof. Simon Buckingham Shum.
+Dr Roberto Martinez-Maldonado is a full-time researcher at the Connected Intelligence Centre (CIC) and data visualisation lecturer at the University of Technology, Sydney (UTS), Australia, working with Prof. Simon Buckingham Shum.
 He obtained his doctorate degree in 2014 from the Computer Human Adapted Interaction Research Group (CHAI) at the University of Sydney, Australia.
 He previously worked on Prof. Peter Goodyear’s Australian Research Council (ARC) Laureate Fellowship program – ‘Learning, technology and design: architectures for productive networked learning’ at Centre for Research on Computer Supported Learning and Cognition (CoCo) in the University of Sydney.

 He currently has a three-year position where he will be researching, designing and deploying novel tools to support teaching and learning analytics across different physical and digital spaces.
 His developments are aimed at finding the match between the best blended learning pedagogies and the advantages that emerging technologies may offer to provide continued support for learning on and off campus.

 “Transdisciplinary endeavours in HCI and Data Science hold great potential to design more holistic user experiences, gain richer understanding of the complexity of human activities, create new interaction spaces and (why not?) help us understand ourselves better as an interconnected collective”.